mjkoster/interfaces/draft-ietf-core-interfaces.md

 Collections may provide resource encapsulation by supporting link embedding.
 Link embedding may be used to provide a single resource with which a client may interact to obtain a set of related resource values.
 This is analogous to an image tag (link) causing the image to display inline in a browser window.
 Link embedding enables the bulk processing of items in the collection using a single operation targeting the collection resource.
 Performing a GET on a collection resource may return a single representation containing all of the embedded linked resources.
 For example, a collection for manufacturer parameters may consist of manufacturer name, date of manufacture, location of manufacture, and serial number resources which can be read as a single SenML data object.

 A subset of resources in the collection may be selected for operation using Query Filtering.
 Bulk Read operations using GET return a SenML representation of all selected resources.
-Bulk item Update operations using PUT or POST apply the payload document to all selected resource items in the collection, using either a Batch or Group update policy.
+Bulk item Update operations using PUT or POST apply the payload document to all selected resource items in the collection.
 A Batch update is performed by applying the resource values in the payload document to all resources in the collection that match any resource name in the payload document.
-Group updates are performed by applying the payload document to each item in the collection.
-Group updates are indicated by the link relation type rel="grp" in the link.

 Links and Items in Collections      {#links-items}
 ------------------------------